ekohler8891/WeeklyCook/README.md

     This part will most likely have at least 2 branches for focusing on the hooking the database to the app and making the database layout itself.

 The term "we" here is to show that event though all the code I work on here is mine I have gotten help along the way and wanted to make sure that others know.

+STOPPING THE WORK ON THIS PROJECT.
+I will be starting over due the structure will be easier.

+I will be using a SQL database.
+API to talk to an online application with server to have a solid foundation to build on in more details due to suggestions from people in the industry